HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 }
 ```

-After running the system with `run.sh`, the file `/tmp/dd-sample-features.txt` look like:
+After running the system with `run.sh`, the file `/tmp/dd-sample-features.txt`
+look like:

     {"p2_length":2,"p1_length":2,"words":["The","strange","case","of","the","death","of","'50s","TV","Superman","George","Reeves","is","deconstructed","in","``","Hollywoodland",",","''","starring","Adrien","Brody",",","Diane","Lane",",","Ben","Affleck","and","Bob","Hoskins","."],"relation_id":12190,"p1_start":20,"p2_start":10}
     {"p2_length":2,"p1_length":2,"words":["Political","coverage","has","not","been","the","same","since","The","National","Enquirer","published","photographs","of","Donna","Rice","in","the","former","Sen.","Gary","Hart","'s","lap","20","years","ago","."],"relation_id":34885,"p1_start":14,"p2_start":20}
     ...

 We see that each line contains a JSON object.
-And you can even use this file to test your extractor UDF by typing commands like this:
+You can even also use this file to
+test your extractor UDF by running commands like :

 ```bash
 python udf/ext_has_spouse_features.py < /tmp/dd-sample-features.txt
 ```